nextcloud/vm/README.md

 * OpenSSH (preferred)
 * 20 GB HDD
 * At least 1 vCPU and 2 GB RAM
+* A working internet connection (the script needs it to download files and variables)

 #### Recommended
 * Thick provisioned (better performance and easier to maintain)